imustafin/imustafin.github.io/en/_posts/2020-12-03-rails-react-i18next-asset-pipeline-caching.md

 ---
 layout: post
-title: "React i18next with Rails Asset Pipeline and efficient caching"
+title: "React-i18next in Rails: caching with Asset Pipeline"
 date: 2020-12-03
-last_modified_at: 2020-12-04
+last_modified_at: 2020-12-07
 ref: rails-react-asset-pipeline-caching
 ---
-How to use Ruby on Rails Asset Pipeline to serve and efficiently cache translation files.
+How to use Ruby on Rails Asset Pipeline to efficiently cache translation files.

-Suppose you have a Ruby on Rails (Rails) application with frontend using React (for example, with the [`react-rails` gem][react-rails]) and you want to add internationalization to the frontend.
-There are several options for this.
-You can implement the internationalization code yourself or you can pick something already implemented.

-While we talk about specific libraries, the mentioned problems and solutions should apply to other tools you might use.

-We will start by adding `react-i18next` to a `react-rails` application with translation files located in the `public` directory, then we will see the problems with caching of this approach, and finally we will move the translation files to the Asset Pipeline to solve the problems of caching.
+Here we will cover the simplest way of internationalizing a `react-rails` application, then we will discuss the caching problem of this approach, and finally we will use the Asset Pipeline to achieve efficient caching of the translation files.

-## Adding react-i18next to the application
+## Adding react-i18next
-In this section we will add `react-i18next` to the application and serve the translation files as raw files from the `public` directory.
+In this section we will add `react-i18next` and serve the translation files from the `public` directory.

-To start using i18next we need to add some dependencies:
+First, let's add the required dependencies:
 ```shell
 yarn add i18next i18next-http-backend react-i18next
 ```

-Initialize i18next in the pack files (e.g. `app/javascript/packs/application.js`):
+Initialize `i18next` in the required pack files (e.g. `app/javascript/packs/application.js`):
 ```js
 import i18n from 'i18next';
 import I18nextHttpBackend from 'i18next-http-backend';